thejspr/thejspr.com/_posts/2012-11-13-migrating-a-rails-heroku-app-to-jruby.markdown

 <!-- more -->

+## Update 2013-09-10

+Heroku now has a much better and updated guide for running your [Rails app with JRuby on Heroku](https://devcenter.heroku.com/articles/moving-an-existing-rails-app-to-run-on-jruby)

 ## Using JRuby on Heroku

 In order for Heroku to use JRuby instead of MRI, I've added the following to my